cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 #### Characteristics:

-* "Hit" or "tiger" teams are built to tackle urgent technical requirements.
+* "Hit" or "tiger" teams are built to tackle urgent requirements.
 These teams are short lived and not assigned nor granted the time to provide long term planning and support.
 * Migrations, improvements, or enhancements are often considered "nice to have" work items and rely on "research" or "hack day" efforts.
 * Process improvements or automation may be introduced while tackling a new requirement such as an urgent security patch, however there is not support to build the solutions in a reusable or sustainable way.
 * Employees complain of burn out and frustration with the amount of work they are doing outside their core role.